Student Wellbeing Privacy Notice

 1) Introduction

-The information you provide will be used by Student Wellbeing Services to work together with others departments or services both inside and outside the University to support you.
+The information you provide or which is recorded on University systems by others will be used by Student Wellbeing Services and Safeguarding teams to work together with other departments or services both inside and outside the University to support you.
 Your data is held by the University securely and used in compliance with the Data Protection Act and the UK General Data Protection Regulation 2018.

 The personal information we process includes: